 The city of Atmore, Alabama, which is the name on the exit sign, is known for two things: a casino operated by the Poarch Creeks and Holman Prison, which houses Alabama’s death row.
 The Poarch Band of Creek Indians opened their gambling operation on tribal land in 2009, while Alabama’s anti-gambling types could only stand at the gate and watch.
 The endeavor has made the group wealthy, and they’ve also become one of the state’s main benefactors to charitable causes.
 That other, darker institution, Holman, was opened in 1969 and has had to expand to accommodate an ever-growing number of inmates.
 It currently holds 167 people on death row, and its most recent execution was held on October 21, less than a month ago.
 While a driver will see the high-rise Wind Creek Casino from here, Holman is nearby but nowhere in sight.

 Leaving Atmore on Highway 31 leads to Nokomis, a place almost no passerby would be familiar with.
 Nokomis is a tiny community very near to the Florida line, and it is the hometown of Albert Murray, one of Alabama’s greatest writers.
-Though he was best known for his jazz criticism and for his 1970 book The Omni-Americans, Murray was born in Nokomis, though his main childhood locale was nearby Magazine Point, which served as the setting for his novel Train Whistle Guitar.
+Best known for his jazz criticism and for his 1970 book The Omni-Americans, Murray was born in Nokomis, though his main childhood locale was nearby Magazine Point, which served as the setting for his novel Train Whistle Guitar.
 Few people would think of this speck on the map producing a great jazz critic or an important thinker on the subject of race, but it did.

 Then, if one were to follow Highway 31 through the hinterlands, the next town would be Bay Minette, the home base of the late James H. “Jimmy” Faulkner.
 Another figure who is lesser-known outside the region, Faulkner was a south Alabama newspaper publisher and politician whose signature accomplishment was a community college, founded in 1964, that he originally named for William Lowndes Yancey, the Civil War-era secessionist.
 That changed in 1971, when it was renamed for Faulkner himself.
 (More recently, the college was consolidated into a nine-campus system that blankets south Alabama.)
 Since he was an avid member of the Church of Christ and a supporter of education, Montgomery’s Alabama Christian College was also renamed for him and became Faulkner University in 1983.
 Today, the university is a beacon of the evangelical right wing, hosting an annual fundraising dinner whose keynote speakers have included George W. Bush, Mike Pence, Mike Huckabee, and Chuck Norris.